Trusted by Tens of Thousands | www.ThePearlSource.com

 As for pants, a few good pairs of denims are essential – and appropriate for most occasions.
 Whether you go for a light wash or acid wash, a distressed pair of jeans or a dark wash, make sure to opt for a slim or skinny cut.
 Printed pants are another option when embracing the boho look – and yes, you can totally rock a printed top with a pair of printed shorts or pants.
 Extra tip: just make sure they follow sister color schemes.

 Layering is one of the biggest ‘rules’ when it comes to mastering the boho look to perfection – and nothing does that better than cool outerwear, layered on top of your printed shirts and vintage tees.
-Option number one: retro blazers in groovy oversized patterns, following color palettes depicting the funky 70s.
-Option 2: upgrading your bohemian street style with a smart-casual, loose-fit blazer.
-Option 3: welcome worn-out suede jackets into your wardrobe, as well as distressed denim jackets, loose-fit anything especially if it carries a vintage vibe, as well as knits of all kinds, including vests, the Lenny Kravitz way.
+The first option is a retro blazer in a groovy oversized pattern, following color palettes depicting the funky 70s.
+Option two is to upgrade your bohemian street style with a smart-casual, loose-fit blazer.
+And a third option is to welcome worn-out suede jackets into your wardrobe, as well as distressed denim jackets, loose-fit anything especially if it carries a vintage vibe, as well as knits of all kinds, including vests, the Lenny Kravitz way.

 A good outfit is never complete without the right pair of shoes.
 Well, the authentic bohemians of the 60s might actually disagree, as their favorite look was, you guessed, a barefoot one.
 While that might seem like a stretch in today’s urban climate, opting for the next best thing, aka sandals, is definitely welcomed when aiming for that effortless boho look.
 Go for leather straps galore sandals (for the equivalent of women’s gladiator sandals) or upgrade your look with a pair of loafers in suede.
 Alternatively, save the unlaced boots (preferably in suede and preferably adorned with studs, cool laces or even patterned) for the cooler weather.